simonmeggle/blog.robotmk.org/content/english/post/ihl-skimage-pr.md

 The keyword `Click Image` works as follows:

-1. It creates a screenshot of the current screen ("*haystack*")
+1. create a screenshot of the current screen ("*haystack*")
-2. It loads the reference image ("*needle*")
+2. load the reference image ("*needle*")
-3. It searches the needle within the haystack
+3. searche the needle within the haystack

 {{< notice "info" >}}
-**Side note**: In programming, images are represented as a [matrix of numbers](https://www.analyticsvidhya.com/blog/2019/09/9-powerful-tricks-for-working-image-data-skimage-python/).
+**Side note**: In programming, images are represented as a <a href="https://www.analyticsvidhya.com/blog/2019/09/9-powerful-tricks-for-working-image-data-skimage-python/" target="_blank">matrix of numbers</a>.
 These numbers describe the intensity of each pixel in the picture.
 In contrast to grayscale images (which have 1 value per pixel), RGB images are represented by a matrix of 3 values per pixel.
 "Searching" a reference image in the haystack image is therefore the mathematical task to determine the coordinate of a (sub) matrix within another (bigger) matrix.
 {{< /notice >}}